AD Connector Communication Flow and Troubleshooting

 Note: The Digicert domains resolve to various IP addresses based on a CDN and are subject to change.

 If you experience any issues communicating with Secure Access, we recommend that you check for any Layer-7 application proxies, which may block or drop data sent to Secure Access.
-A common case is the inspect feature on Cisco devices that act on protocols such as DNS, HTTP, or HTTPS.
+A common case is the inspect feature on Cisco devices that communicate on DNS, HTTP, or HTTPS.
 For more information, see Cisco Security Appliance Command Line Configuration Guide, Version 7.2.

 Restart the Active Directory Connector

-You can restart the Cisco AD Connector by restarting the Cisco AD Connector service on the AD Connector server.
+You can restart the Cisco AD Connector service on the AD Connector server.
 Restarting the Cisco AD Connector triggers a full synchronization of the AD Users and Groups, not only the changes from the previous sync to Secure Access.

 If your Cisco AD Connector is not in the Okay state, contact Support.
 For more information, see Contact Cisco Secure Access Support.

-Change the Connector Account Password < AD Connector Communication Flow and Troubleshooting > Configure Integrations with SAML Identity Providers
+Change the Connector Account Password < AD Connector Communication Flow and Troubleshooting > AD Integration with Virtual Appliances